Is-Xu1/LabNet-Training/README.md

 # Background
 These scripts were developed to adapt PhaseNet (Zhu et al. 2018) to higher-frequency laboratory data.
-The backbone of these scripts were developed using the Seisbench python library and primarily uses the object VariableLengthPhaseNet which allows for a variable input layer size - needed for higher frequency data (1-5 MHz.
+The backbone of these scripts were developed using the Seisbench python library and primarily uses the object VariableLengthPhaseNet which allows for a variable input layer size - needed for higher frequency data (1-5 MHz). <br> The main scripts for training and inference is model_validationAN.py and phasenet_custom_trainingANR.py, the codes are located below for reference.
-# Preprocessing
-The main scripts for training and inference is model_validationAN.py and phasenet_custom_trainingANR.py, the codes are located below for reference.
 # Extra scripts